ConorHuh/wfp-lmr-capstone/docs/LOCAL_OFFLINE.md

 array is empty, or none of its dates falls at-or-before "today".
 Check the dates arrays in `layers.json`.

-**Tile request returns transparent PNG (~334 bytes) for every zoom level** — the tile is hitting an empty/edge area of the COG.
-Pan to a populated area (Marsabit center: lat 2.5, lon 37.5) and zoom in.

 **TiTiler logs `RasterioIOError: HTTP response code: 404` for s3:// URLs** — GDAL's `/vsis3/` driver isn't honoring the MinIO endpoint override.
 Check the lmr-serve container has all four env vars: